148 arrested, 800 tear gas rounds fired during Monday's protests in Hong Kong: Police

 Protesters have countered that police have long been using excessive violence against their movement - accusations the force denies.

-They also say they were forced to adopt more confrontational tactics after peaceful rallies failed to win any concessions.
+They also said that they were forced to adopt more confrontational tactics after peaceful rallies failed to win any concessions.

 READ: Masked Hong Kong protesters hold rare press conference